MohamedAlsaegh/Hunt-The-Mole/README.md

 - How to Run the Project
 - Technologies Used
-- Game Strcture and Mechanism
+- Game Structure and Mechanism
   - Extra Ideas got added later
 - Challenges Faced
 - Demo